Perdue invokes Trump election lies in Georgia GOP primary

 Perdue, who was personally courted by Trump to enter the race as retribution for Kemp not going along with election lies, is lagging ahead of the May 24 primary.
 An Atlanta Journal-Constitution poll released Tuesday found Kemp leading Perdue 53% to 27% among likely voters.
 While that’s a sizable margin, it just barely puts Kemp above the 50% threshold he would need to avoid a runoff.

+Kemp is pressing his advantage, traveling Tuesday to a barbecue restaurant in Perdue’s middle Georgia hometown of Bonaire to sign a state income tax cut that could eventually total $2 billion.
+While Perdue has pushed to gradually eliminate the state income tax entirely, Kemp boasted of a series of tax breaks, including a two-month gas tax holiday and a $1 billion-plus special income tax refund.

+Speaking at the White Diamond Grill, a longtime Perdue hangout featured in a campaign commercial for Perdue’s 2014 Senate run, Kemp said he wants state government to “take in the very least amount possible needed to serve the people properly.”

-Still, Perdue, the former chief executive of Reebok and Dollar General, insists he hasn’t changed as he eyes the governor’s mansion.
+Despite Perdue’s change in tone since 2014, the former chief executive of Reebok and Dollar General insists he hasn’t changed as he eyes the governor’s mansion.

 “Even in the Senate, I was an outsider,” Perdue said in Ringgold.
 “I was never part of the good ol’ boys club up there, trust me.”